antiparticle25/genomic_data_solutions/README.md

-# Genomics Market Intelligence for Research, Diagnostics & Industry
+# Genomics Data Solutions for Research, Diagnostics & Industry

 ## Background
 The landscape of genomics and its applications is immensely vast, spanning **basic research, clinical diagnostics, and pharma/biotech innovation**.
 As such, keeping track of technological advancements and emerging research directions — and by extension, accurately mapping market trends with granularity — **has become increasingly complex**.